-I choose us2 node as it’s geologically close to me.
+You might want to change the endpoint to asia1/eu1, whichever is geographically closer.
 The user is set to nobody so it won’t cause harm to my system if it wants to.
 Then the service can be enabled and started with

 # reload systemd as a new service is added # following commands run as root user systemctl daemon-reload # enable the service so it starts automatically systemctl enable ethminer # start the service systemctl start ethminer # check status systemctl status -l ethminer # watch the logs journalctl -f |grep t-rex Jan 24 13:55:30 hostname t-rex: 20210124 13:55:30 Mining at us2.ethermine.org:4444, diff: 4.00 G ...

 According to other miners online, the TDP of 3070 is better set as 50%(130W), because it can run hotter with higher wattage but won’t make it compute faster.
 Here’s how I use a cronjob to set TDP to 130W except when I’m playing a game(assuming I’ll stop the miner when playing some game on it).

 # still as root user, as only root can use <code>nvidia-</code>smi command # crontab -l */10 * * * * /bin/ps -C t-rex && /usr/bin/nvidia-smi -i 0 -pl 115 2>&1 >>/var/log/nvidia.log